Essen North Rhine-westphalia, Germany Travel Guide

 Guidelines for polite interaction with locals.

-Always get consent before taking pictures of people, especially children, to protect privacy.
+Always get consent before taking pictures of people, notably for children, to protect privacy.

 Carry a reusable water bottle and fill it from the tap.
 Essen's tap water is safe, which reduces plastic waste and saves money.